Giving Feedback

 Try This: A Feedback Exercise

-Here’s a great way to get more comfortable giving feedback—with your peers.
+Here’s a way to get more comfortable giving feedback, with your peers.

-This will probably feel awkward at first.
+It will feel awkward at first.
 That’s normal.
-But by the end, you’ll be amazed at how much closer—and more aligned—you feel as a group.
+By the end, you’ll be surprised how much closer and more aligned you feel as a group.

 Great managers don’t wait for performance reviews to deliver feedback.

-So the next time you hesitate to give feedback, ask yourself:
+Next time you hesitate to give feedback, ask yourself what the cost is of saying nothing.